 In addition to tax exempt status, charities need state approval to solicit for donations.
-Black & Black attorneys are able to assist you in receiving that approval.
+We are able to assist you in receiving that approval.

-Not only do the attorneys at Black & Black prepare the documentation and application forms for non-profits, and the documentation necessary for all-state solicitation approval for public charities, but we also prepare the annual tax returns necessary for continued non-profit status.
+Not only do we prepare the documentation and application forms for non-profits, and the documentation necessary for all-state solicitation approval for public charities, but we also prepare the annual tax returns necessary for continued non-profit status.